NCPP/ocgis/doc/install.rst

 Supported Python Versions
 -------------------------

 Python versions 2.7, 3.5, and 3.6 are supported.
+Versions 2.7 and 3.6 are recommended.

 ============== =====================================================================
 Python Version Notes